 Marriage Tips From A Divorce Lawyer’s Experience

-If You’re in My Office, It’s Already Too Late is a new book by James J. Sexton.
-As a divorce lawyer of 20 years, he shares tips to make a marriage work.
+If You’re in My Office, It’s Already Too Late is a book by James J. Sexton.
+As a divorce lawyer of over 20 years, he shares tips to make a marriage work.

 Having collected experiences from couples from all walks of life and cultural backgrounds, he is able to identify the problem areas of most marriages.